lunardao/research/protecting_ip_address.md

 **Risk with using TOR**

 there are a number of known risks using tor.
-1) it's mostly funded by US govt.
+1) It was created by a U.S. government agency and it's mostly funded by US govt. https://blog.torproject.org/transparency-openness-and-our-2020-and-2021-financials/
-2) exit/entry nodes can be fradulent (since it's free to set up these - any number of them)
+2) exit/entry nodes can be surveilled or run by malicious parties (since it's free to set up these - any number of them can potentially act against your privacy)
 3) metadata fingerprinting still happens

 # Safing